 As many YMCA afterschool staff will agree: STEM is a fun and easy-to-implement recipe for success!

 Studies reveal STEM activities help children develop confidence, gain problem-solving and critical-thinking skills, and begin to imagine themselves in STEM careers.

 Afterschool programs are well-positioned to ensure all youth get the STEM exposure needed to help reach their full potential in life.

 Ready to integrate STEM after school?
 Here are five ways to get started:

-- Question: When youth begin to inquire about the world around them, prompt them with questions, like: What makes these leaves greener than those?
+- Question: When kids begin to inquire about the world around them, prompt them with questions, like: What makes these leaves greener than those?
 How can I get this rocket to hit that target?
 How much weight can this bridge hold?

-- Plan and Investigate: Have youth use their critical-thinking skills to make a plan and investigate what would happen in order to discover the answers to their own questions about the world.
+- Plan and Investigate: Have them use their critical-thinking skills to make a plan and investigate what would happen in order to discover the answers to their own questions about the world.
 Have them work in teams to solve problems and motivate them to build relationships on the strengths of others by discovering the unique talents each individual brings to the group.

 - Analyze: Encourage them to continue using critical-thinking skills to ponder deeply what their investigations have revealed.
 By analyzing their results, they are sharpening key 21st-century skills.

 - Report Findings: Learning to properly communicate ideas and solutions is critical.
 STEM activities provide an opportunity for them to share observations and discoveries.
 Their voice and view are always significant.